merenlab/merenlab.org/tutorials/infant-gut/index.md

 OK.
 Our beloved `anvi-gen-variability-profile` will kindly store results from 466 nucleotide positions in the output file, `E-faecalis-SNVs.txt`.
 Because we used the flag `--quince-mode`, there will be a total of 3,728 entries in the file (=466 x 8).

-At this point we now know that the *E. faecalis* is not a monoclonal {% include ARTIFACT name="bin" %}, and does maintain some level of heterogeneity.
+At this point we now know that the *E. faecalis* is not a monoclonal bin, and does maintain some level of heterogeneity.
 What we don't know is whether it is just noise, or if there is any signal that may tell us something about the nature of this variability.

 Now we will visualize the information two different ways.